-Receivable as of the second quarter of 2017 totaled US\$1.81 million, an increase of 50% or US\$0.60 million from same period last year.
+Receivable as of the third quarter of 2017 totaled US\$0.97 million, a decrease of 18% or US\$0.21 million from same period last year.
 This account mainly represents the Company's share in the funds from crude oil produced and delivered during the last month of the period held in trust by the operators, The Philodrill Corporation and Galoc Production Company for the SC 14A & B and SC 14C Consortia, respectively.
 Also, this account consists of accrued interest and dividend receivable.

-Crude oil inventory amounted to US\$1.16 million, a decrease of 29% from same period last year.
+Crude oil inventory amounted to US\$1.37 million, an increase of 90% or 0.65 million from same period last year.
 This represents the Company's share in the crude oil already produced and in storage but has yet to be delivered to the customers.
-The decrease was due to delivery of crude oil to customers, consistent with the increase in receivable account.
+The increase is mainly due to higher crude oil volume in tank and storage in 2017 as compared to 2016.